 - Coordinating with other technicians to lift correctly and safely.

-#5.
-Stress management as the fifth major responsibility of an EMT: Emergency situations are high-stress scenarios that need to be tackled calmly.
-The EMT training courses include techniques for maintaining composure in scenarios such as mass casualties, deaths, children injuries and deaths, co-worker deaths and injuries, etc.
+Emergency situations are high-stress scenarios that need to be tackled calmly.
+The EMT training courses include techniques to maintain composure in scenarios such as mass casualties, deaths, children injuries and deaths, co-worker deaths and injuries, etc.

-Hope the above information will help you decide if you would like to join an Healthcare Sector Skill Council (HSSC) affiliated Emergency Medical Technician Course and make your mark in the healthcare sector.
+There is a lot to learn as you gear up to be a part of this serving profession.
+Hope the above information will help you decide if you would like to join a Healthcare Sector Skill Council (HSSC) affiliated Emergency Care Assistant Course and make your mark in the healthcare sector.